Planning an event in Eugene, Oregon

 JUMP Center

 “JUMP” stands for “Jack’s Urban Meeting Place”, Jack being J. R. (Jack) Simplot, the founder of Idaho based potato processor Simplot Industries.
 Originally envisioned as a museum for his tractor collection after he passed away in 2008, JUMP evolved to a hybrid indoor/outdoor event space based around a park with: “an outdoor amphitheater, sweeping terraces, rooftop parks, meeting areas, play areas, and all with unique views of the city and the surrounding mountains.”
 (Oh yeah, there’s still vintage tractors!)
 JUMP will rent space for events that “create an environment for inspiring human potential”.
 This means it’s a perfect spot for non-profit conferences or meetings.
 A variety of indoor (their Pioneer Room is 3,790 sq. ft.) and outdoor (like their Loft deck) spaces can be rented.
-Oh yeah, they also have a giant five-foot slide!
+Oh yeah, they also have a giant five-story slide!
 (Emee really wants to try it.)

 The JUMP Slide (from their website)